Dec 11

 “Oh!
 We work for the government so we know how to do that!”

 I couldn’t teach so I went home, and I couldn’t be at home so I started walking.
-I hiked down to the canyon below the canyon and the owls were not there.
+I hiked down to the canyon below the canyon.

 Meg said the pilot swerved to avoid hitting a dog on the runway.